mathkimchi/singularity/DEVLOG.md

 There are also bugfix, hotfix, and documentation branches, but I won't use them because it is just me.
 In other words, all new branches will be in the form `feature/some-description`

+I trust bevy, and its [code for dynamic loading](https://github.com/bevyengine/bevy/blob/v0.5.0/crates/bevy_dynamic_plugin/src/loader.rs) is extremely simple (just 25 lines), so I will try following it.

+---

+2024-09-07

+Wait, NOOOO, bevy's dynamic plugin loading is deprecated and will be removed in the next version (0.15)!

+You know what, I have had just about enough of the errors and dead-ends with dynamic plugins, and in trying to do dynamic plugins, I learned that as long as I have a trait for plugins (in my case subapps), then adding dynamic loaders for those won't require modifying the existing code much.